allenmr/communicatehealth.github.io/_content/outline.md

 Accessible solution: keyboard friendly

+**Talking Points**

+  * this could be any type or user:
+    * visual impairment
+    * mobility impairment
+    * short term injury
+    * busy with one hand full
+    * prefers the keyboard
+  * clean semantic markup
-**TP:** clean semantic markup, ensure that the mouse isn't required to browse the site
+  * ensure that the mouse isn't required to browse the site

 ---